 - The most common type of hip injury is hip dislocation.
 This occurs when the bones of your hip slip from your socket, which can cause long-term nerve damage and a lack of mobility.

 - The next most common type of hip injury is a hip fracture.
 This occurs when the bones of your hip become damaged after trauma.
 This commonly results in mobility issues and can result in severe bone damage if the hip is fractured repeatedly.

 - The third most common type of hip injury is osteoarthritis.
 This occurs when your hip joint is inflamed by a previous long-term condition, such as obesity or osteoporosis, and then further stressed through traumatic injury.
 This type of hip injury can also cause long-term mobility problems alongside significant pain issues.

 In addition to diagnosing the actual injury, it is crucial to know how severe the issue has become.
 The importance of this will be discussed below as we look at how hip injury claims can be affected by the effects an injury has had on you.

-It is common for a hip injury compensation calculator to provide extra weighting to the severity of an injury.
-Typically, such calculators emphasise the importance of the severity of an injury and adjust the compensation amounts awarded accordingly.
-If you want to make a necessary self-assessment of your injuries in regards to hip injury claims, here are the different severities of a hip injury and the symptoms that you might notice:
+Typically, such calculators emphasise the importance of the severity of an injury and adjust the compensation amounts accordingly.
+Here are the different severities of a hip injury and the symptoms you might notice:

 - Minor hip injuries typically involve a lightly strained ligament in your hip.
 They are identified by minor joint pain in your hips, slight swelling around the area of your hip, and small difficulties walking for a period of time.
 While these injuries can have some long-term consequences, they typically heal without medical treatment within several weeks of the accident.

 - Moderate hip injuries are slightly more severe than minor hip injuries and normally involve a partial tearing of your hip ligaments.
-These injuries can be identified through constant pain in your hip, bruising around the hip, and moderate difficulties walking.
+These injuries can be identified through constant pain in your hip, bruising, and moderate difficulties walking.